-At 31 March 2014 the Council had seven long term contracts under Private Finance Initiative (PFI) arrangements.
-No new contracts were entered into in 2013/14.
-The financing models have the same methodology as 2012/13.
+At 31 March 2015 the Council had seven long term contracts under Private Finance Initiative (PFI) arrangements.
+No new contracts were entered into in 2014/15.
+The financing models have the same methodology as set up in 2012/13.

 The first PFI contract is for the provision of office accommodation at Howden House for a period of 30 years from February 2001.
-Payments to the contractor during the year amounted to £4.6m (£4.2m in 2012/13) and payments will continue for the duration of the contract, subject to availability and performance related deductions and to contractually agreed inflation adjustments.
+Payments to the contractor during the year amounted to £4.7m (£4.6m in 2013/14) and payments will continue for the duration of the contract, subject to availability and performance related deductions and to contractually agreed inflation adjustments.

 Five other PFI contracts are for the provision of schools.
 Schools Phase One PFI contract is for the provision of two primary schools and four secondary schools that opened during the financial year 2001/02.
-The contract is for 25 years and total payments to the contractor during the year were £10.3m (£10.1m in 2012/13).
+The contract is for 25 years and total payments to the contractor during the year were £10.4m (£10.3m in 2013/14).
 The Schools Phase Two PFI contract is for the provision of two secondary schools.
-The contract is for 25 years and became fully operational during the financial year 2005/06 with total payments to the contractor during the year amounting to £5.8m (£4m in 2012/13).
-The Schools Phase Three PFI contract, which is for 25 years, became operational during the financial year 2006/07 and total payments during the year were £7.3m (£7.3m in 2012/13).
+The contract is for 25 years and became fully operational during the financial year 2005/06 with total payments to the contractor during the year amounting to £4.2m (£5.8m in 2013/14).
+The Schools Phase Three PFI contract, which is for 25 years, became operational during the financial year 2006/07 and total payments during the year were £7.4m (£7.3m in 2013/14).
 The Building Schools for the Future (BSF) Wave One contract is for 25 years.
-It became operational in January 2009 and total payments during the year were £9.3m (£9.1m in 2012/13).
-The Bradfield School PFI contract, which is for 25 years, became operational during the year were £9.3m (£9.1m in 2012/13).
+It became operational in January 2009 and total payments during the year were £9.3m (£9.3m in 2013/14).
+The Bradfield School PFI contract, which is for 25 years, became operational during the financial year 2012/13 and total payments during the year were £3.2m (£3m in 2013/14).

 The seventh PFI is the Highways PFI which is for 25 years and became operational during the financial year 2012/13.
 It covers the improvement and on-going maintenance of the city's roads, footways, highway trees, traffic signals, street lights, street furniture and street name plates.
 It also covers street cleaning, winter gritting and landscape maintenance.
-Total payments during the year were £44.4m (£26.7m in 2012/13 which was a part year).
+Total payments during the year were £47m (£44.4m in 2013/14).

 The Council has another long term arrangement that is not PFI funded.
 This is for the collection and disposal of municipal waste and was entered into in August 2001, originally for 30 years but extended during 2004/05 to 35 years.
-Payments to the contractor during the year totalled £28.1m (£27.6m in 2012/13).
+Payments to the contractor during the year totalled £27.9m (£28.1m in 2013/14).
 In general, future payments are projected to increase in line with inflation, expected waste tonnages and increases in Landfill Tax.
 In addition the contractor has introduced improved disposal facilities in order to meet statutory recycling and recovery targets, which resulted in peaks in the payments between 2005 and 2010 which have flattened out.
 The payments may be reduced by any shares in growth in the contractor's third party income and are subject always to any deductions for poor performance.
+This model has also been restated this year.